Perfect Chicken Liver Pâté

 This Chicken Live Pâté recipe is absolutely fool-proof.
 Chicken livers are gently poached with flavourings before being whipped into silky, buttery, utterly moreish pâté.
 Topped with white wine and green peppercorn jelly, this is the perfect pâté for your next party.

 Why perfect you ask?
-This recipe for Perfect Chicken Liver Pâté, based on a method by the wonderful Jacques Pepin, is absolutely fool-proof.
+This recipe for Perfect Chicken Liver Pâté is absolutely fool-proof.
 No more worries about whether the livers are cooked enough.
 No livers spitting hot fat all over the kitchen.
-No grainy texture, just buttery smooth deliciousness, ideal for spreading thickly, greedily, onto toasted baguette and wolfing down with some cornichons and a glass of crisp white wine.
-Yum!
+No grainy texture.

-I love to make pâté, but always hated frying livers – so when I came across this method, where the livers and flavouring are gently poached before being pureed, I was an instant convert.
+I love to make pâté but have always hated frying livers.
+So when I came across this method, where the livers and flavouring are gently poached before being pureed, I was an instant convert.

 To make it extra special, top it with wine jelly!